swat-sccs/Sharples-Chrome-Extension/README.md

 Things to add in the next versions:
  - Menus of the week/day after
     - Show menu of tomorrow (highlighted or bolded) after dinner of today
- - Create SASS/SCSS file
- - Add filters for dietary restrictions and allergies
+ - Add filters for dietary restrictions and allergies (Ambitious)
  - Transition to a new .js framework...?
-(Update 2.0)
+(Update 3.0)